High & Low Lectin Fruits

 One more thing worth mentioning is that fruits have been said to be lower in lectins when they are in-season.

 So maybe if you are going to eat fruits that you are unsure if they contain lectins or fruits that do contain lectins, eat them while they are in-season.

 We know it can feel very daunting and take a long time to figure out how to eat to reduce pain, feel great, and achieve your goals.
-If you'd like to get results faster, and would like some help with that, click here to join The Life-Changing Low Lectin Challenge.
+If you’d like to get results faster, and would like some help with that, click the button below to get our fast and effective lectin guide.